FMecha/battlegear/docs/sidebs/sbss_car.md

 ??? note "Notes"
       * Color: High-Flash Two-Tone
       * Unlike in *Battle Gear* games, the Levin in this game is the 2-door/coupe model.
       * Trim changed to "GT" from "GT Apex" that it originally had in *Side by Side 2* (although the "Apex" decal is still impliable in the textures).
+Additionally, in the demo disc build, the game still explicitly refers it as an GT Apex trim.

 ### Toyota AE86 Trueno GTV
 ![TOYOTA AE86 TRUENO GTV](../images/cars/sbss/sbss_ae86t.png)